|Title:||Director of Athletics Emeritus and Head Women's Basketball Coach|

 Phillips served as Huntingdon's Director of Athletics from 2004 until January 2013.
 He currently serves as the head women's basketball coach and Director of Athletics Emeritus.

-Phillips is in his seventh season as head coach of the Huntingdon women's basketball team.
-Entering the 2012-13 season, Phillips has posted a record of 74-72.
-Since the women’s program was established in 1998, the Lady Hawks have won at least 16 games three times.
-Phillips coached two of those teams.
+Phillips is in his eighth season as head coach of the Huntingdon women's basketball team.
+Entering the 2013-14 season, Phillips has a record of 93-82.
+Since the women's program was established in 1998, the Lady Hawks have won at least 16 games four times.
+Phillips coached three of those teams.

 The 2011-12 team was 16-11 and reached the Great South Athletic Conference semifinals.
 The 2008-09 team was 16-12 and reached the GSAC championship game.
 Phillips was named the GSAC Coach of the Year in 2009.
 During the 2007-08 season, Phillips' team almost doubled its win total from the previous season and finished 15-12.

-With Phillips at the helm, Huntingdon has produced seven All-Conference performers and 25 student-athletes have been named to the GSAC's All-Academic squad.
+With Phillips at the helm, Huntingdon has produced nine All-Conference performers and 29 student-athletes have been named to the GSAC's All-Academic squad.
 Phillips has coached one GSAC Player of the Year (Tiffany Jordan) and one GSAC Freshman of the Year (Lori Bonds).

 Before returning to Huntingdon, Phillips spent three years at Troy University.
 He joined the Trojan staff in the spring of 2001 as Director of Marketing.
 Phillips was the Director of Football Operations for two seasons and he also served as director of basketball and baseball operations and as the athletic department's director of special events.